 Well, I had a moment just like that a few weeks back.
 My 4-year-old was driving me up the wall.
 He was “Tigger” personified… It was bounce, bounce here, roar, roar there… I just knew it was going to be one of THOSE days.
 After many warnings, I had just had enough.
-My voice got louder and my words got harder.
-Eventually sending him to his room.
+My voice got louder, and my words got harder.
+Eventually, I sent him to his room.

 And then it happened

 That sinking feeling – I knew I was wrong.
-Then the questioning began, “Should I leave it?”, “Must I say something to my son?”
-Deep down, I knew what had to be done… I had to apologize (and for those who know me, admitting that I was wrong does not come naturally).
+Then the questioning began, “Should I leave it?”
+“Must I say something to my son?”
+Deep down, I knew what had to be done… I had to apologise (and for those who know me, admitting that I was wrong does not come naturally).

-I took one step at a time, slowly making my way up the stairs, I could hear my son’s sobs and this broke my heart!
-As I came through the door he lifted his red, tear-stained, face.
-I sat next to him and slowly began to apologize for my anger and the way that I had dealt with the situation.
+I took one step at a time, slowly making my way up the stairs.
+I could hear my son’s sobs, and this broke my heart!
+As I came through the door, he lifted his red, tear-stained face.
+I sat next to him and slowly began apologising for my anger and the way I had handled the situation.
 “Mommies can also make mistakes,” I said.
 “Please forgive me, I’m really sorry.”
-Still crying a little, he looked up at me and said, “It’s OK Mommy.”
+Still crying a little, he looked up at me and said, “It’s OK, Mommy.”
 We cuddled, made up, and went downstairs for a snack.

 THAT Was my defining moment.

-It was a tough lesson to learn, but one well worth learning.
-As a parent I learned that I needed to be more thoughtful in a moment of frustration and, most of all, to never think that I am above asking my children for forgiveness.
+It was a harsh lesson, but one well worth learning.
+As a parent, I learned that I needed to be more thoughtful in moments of frustration and, most of all, never to think I am above asking my children for forgiveness.